Post

 4. Logical Operators

-Logical operators are used to combine multiple conditions.
+Used to combine conditions.

 OperatorNameExampleDescription

-&&ANDx < 5 && x < 10Returns1 if both conditions are true
+&&ANDx < 5 && y > 2True if both conditions are true

 1